Loic74650/PoolMaster/README.md

 <h4>Compatibility</h4>

-<p>For this sketch to work on your setup you must change the following in your code:<br />
+<p>For this sketch to work on your setup you must change the following in the code:<br />
 - possibly the pinout definitions in case you are not using a CONTROLLINO MAXI board<br />
 - the code related to the RTC module in case your setup does not have one<br />
 - MAC address of DS18b20 water temperature sensor<br />